mariusandra/pigeon-maps/README.md

 - Move the map by dragging
 - Zooming with the scroll wheel
 - Smooth / fractional zooming
+- Zoom without flickering (keep old tiles until new ones load)

 Missing:

 - Move the map on mobile
 - Zoom in and out on mobile
-- Zoom without flickering (keep old tiles until new ones load)
 - Map attributions
+- Event handling (clicks, etc)
+- Better wheel zoom handling

 ## Code